RPanczak/R_spatial/03_slides_part_1.md

 ## What we are going to cover

-- Read and manipulate spatial data
+- Read and manipulate data
-- Inspect tablar and spatial data
+- Inspect and summarize data
-- Join tablar and spatial data
+- Join data from two sources
-- Work with vector point and polygon data
+- Work with vector polygon data
 - Create an interactive map
+- Search for help